 “Prince, as I said before, all of Queen Noru’s DNA was extracted from her egg and then replaced with the 23 reconstructed Genghis Khan chromosomes.
 But to be technical, there are separate organelles called mitochondria in a woman’s egg.
 That primitive DNA — perhaps more important than we give it credit for — is the only vestige of Queen Noru in Prince Ahmat Ali.”

-“Confusing,” Bassam said, “but my scientist also says that Ahmat has two fathers: my brother Mohammed and Genghis Khan, and now it appears he also has a ‘vestige’ mother from what you’re saying.
+“Confusing,” Bassam said, “how Ahmat has two fathers: my brother and Genghis Khan and now, it appears he also has a ‘vestige’ mother.

 “What do you mean?”

-“You, Dr. Garcia, created him!”
-Bassam said.
+“You, Dr. Garcia, created him,” Bassam said.
 “Morally.
 Ethically.
 Scientifically.
-Also, didn’t you say that your son’s DNA was used to reconstruct the Genghis Khan DNA so in a way isn’t Ahmat a bit of your son’s son?”
+Also, didn’t you say that your son’s DNA was used to reconstruct the Genghis Khan DNA.
+In a way, Ahmat is a bit of your son’s son?”

-“I don’t think that traditional family architecture describes this,” Garcia muttered.
+“I don’t think that traditional family architecture describes this,” said Garcia.

 “What’s ‘traditional family architecture.’”
 Bassam asked.
 “Families with multiple spouses and partners, with numerous children among them are already confusing.
 In Saburia, we have polygamy.
 But in the West, steps- and halves- can be results of serial divorces and multiple partners.

 “In European history, weren’t the queens Elizabeth and Mary half-siblings who tried to kill each other?
 Didn’t one succeed?
-My memory is hazy.
+I always found European royal families confusing.
 So Ahmat Ali is just a novel technological twist on ‘family architecture.’

 “In our family, we also have first-cousin marriages.
 Queen Salma was not only my half-brother Mohammed’s wife but also our first cousin on our father’s side.
 Mohammed’s other queens are distant relatives from weaker families.

-“So Mohammed’s new baby with Noru, Ahmat, appeared to be a threat to our family, the most powerful one in Saburia.
+“So Mohammed’s new baby with Noru, Ahmat, appeared to be a threat to our family, the most powerful one in our country.
 They believed Mohammed would disinherit our crown prince, for his new child.
 Why?
 Because he loved Noru.